Multi-label Image Classification using Adaptive Graph Convolutional Networks: from a Single Domain to Multiple Domains: Related works

-As discussed in Section~\ref{sec:intro}, most multi-label classification methods~\citep{cnn-svm, hcp, c-trans, mltr, stmg, tresnet, asl} employ a single stream DNN.
-More specifically, they mainly take inspiration from successful architectures proposed in the context of single-label image classification such as CNN, RNN and transformers.
+As discussed in Section~\ref{sec:intro}, most multi-label classification methods~\citep{cnn-svm, hcp, c-trans, mltr, stmg, tresnet, asl} employ a single-stream DNN.
+More specifically, they mainly take inspiration from successful architectures proposed in the context of single-label image classification such as CNN, RNN, and transformers.
 For example, \cite{cnn-svm} have used a pre-trained OVERFeat~\citep{overfeat} model and have adapted it to multi-label image classification. \cite{hcp} have leveraged the prediction of multiple CNN architectures pretrained on ImageNet~\citep{imagenet} such as AlexNet~\citep{alexnet} and VGG-16~\citep{vgg}.
 Ridnik et al.~\citep{asl} have employed TResNet~\citep{tresnet} using a novel loss called Asymmetric Loss (ASL) that focuses more on positive labels than negative ones.
 TResNet introduced in~\citep{tresnet} is based on a ResNet architecture with a series of modifications for optimizing the GPU network capabilities while maintaining the performance.

 Recently, ~\cite{c-trans} attempted to leverage transformers for modeling complex dependencies among visual features and labels.
 Similarly, MlTr~\citep{mltr} combines the pixel attention and the attention among image patches to better excavate the transformer’s activity in multi-label image classification.
 More recently, ML-Decoder~\citep{ml-decoder} proposed a transformer-based classification head instead of the standard Global Average Pooling (GAP), for improving the generalization capability.
+On the other hand, another recent work introduced a novel attention module called Interventional Dual Attention (IDA)~\citep{ida} that aims to mitigate contextual bias in visual recognition through multiple sampling interventions.